dlumian/PythonBasics/README.md

 # Basic Guide to Python Concepts and Tools for Machine Learning

-Repo introduces basic Python concepts with to begin mastery of programming, machine learning, and data science concepts.
+This repo introduces basic Python concepts to begin mastering programming, machine learning, and data science concepts.

-This guide to Python overviews concepts and tools for machine learning that include environments, packages, scripts, and notebooks.
-Data science requires more than just Python proficiency, but covering all that is beyond the scope of this project.
+This guide to Python overviews concepts and tools for machine learning in Python that include [environments](#environments), [packages](#packages), [scripts](#writing-scripts), and [notebooks](#using-notebooks).

-Resources for general DS and programming:
-- [Model Training and Evaluation](./Markdowns/ModelEvaluation.md): Terminology and descriptions of core data science training and evaluation of models
-- [Supporting Knowledge](#supporting-knowledge): Complimentary skillsets to programming in Python
-- [Helpful Tools](./Markdowns/HelpfulTools.md): Tools and knowledge for data science.
+Covering all the skills of data science are beyond the scope of this repo.
+Additional skills and tools are mentioned throughout to facilitate independent study.
+A great many resources are available, many free, for learning and experimenting with data science.

+If you are new to data science, or desire a quick refresh, the [Supporting Knowledge](#supporting-knowledge) section covers some of these additional skills briefly to provide context and a more holistic understanding of the data science process.

-Links to example files, websites, and notebooks will be referenced where available.
-Many subdirectories in this repo contain additional README files with a deeper dive into specific concepts or examples.
+Links to example files, websites, and notebooks are included when possible.
+Many subdirectories in this repo contain additional README files with a deeper dive into the specific concepts or example of that directory.

-[This brief summary](./Markdowns/DsTopics.md) of data science goals and topics may be informative, if you are new to ML and want a better understanding of what types of analyses exist and their importance.
-Specializing within the field can improve focus on what concepts to prioritize.

 ## Topics
 - [Python Basics Repo](#python-basics-repo)